AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

 You can connect Campaign Classic to **Microsoft Dynamics CRM 365** via Web API.
 Refer to [this section](#microsoft-dynamics-implementation-step) to learn how to set up the connection with Microsoft Dynamics.

 Data synchronization is carried out via a dedicated workflow activity.
-[Learn more](#data-synchronization).
+[Learn more](../../platform/using/crm-data-sync.md).

 ![](assets/do-not-localize/how-to-video.png) Learn about Adobe Campaign and Microsoft Dynamics integration use cases in [this video](https://helpx.adobe.com/campaign/kt/acc/using/acc-integrate-dynamics365-with-acc-feature-video-set-up.html).

 >[!NOTE]
-> Starting Campaign 20.3, connection with other Microsoft Dynamics versions is deprecated.
+> Starting Campaign 20.3, connection with older Microsoft Dynamics versions is deprecated.
 [Learn more](../../rn/using/deprecated-features.md).
 >
 > For more information on CRM version compatibility, refer to the [Compatibility matrix](../../rn/using/compatibility-matrix.md#CRMconnectors).
 >